Keglev/keglev.github.io/sample_page.md

 ## Rent prices in Germany - How expensive to rent an apartment can be?

 **Project description:** The project is an analysis of the apartments value rent in diferent states in Germany.
-Some big cities are included.
+Some big main cities are included.
+The data was collected in 2019 through API Scrapping techniques from Immowelt website and was stored in Kaggle website.
+Despite the fact this data was old, (it was before the pandemic of 2020-2021) it is still relevant today, since the trends did not change after the end of the pandemic.
+This project is to answer important business questions, and despite the values are outdated, are still relevant today.
+The complexity of the dataset and also the size of it make the dataset relevant for a good Data analysis project.
+The Data passed through the following techniques:
+ - Accessment the Data
+ - Cleaning the missing and irrelevant values
+ - wrangling data
+ - analysis Using the Python libraries: Matplotlib, Seaborn
+ - drawing conlcusions and making a Tableau presentation

+## Business questions

-### 1. Suggest hypotheses about the causes of observed phenomena
+### 1.

 Sed ut perspiciatis unde omnis iste natus error sit voluptatem accusantium doloremque laudantium, totam rem aperiam, eaque ipsa quae ab illo inventore veritatis et quasi architecto beatae vitae dicta sunt explicabo.